How Can Drug-Free Workplace Programs Support Employers and Employees?You are here:

 To reduce these high levels of lost productivity, it is crucial to adopt a drug-free workplace policy.

 Design for Change Recovery Aims to Reduce the Impact of Substance Use in Families and the Workplace

 With a combination of prevention strategies, drug-free workplace policies, and effective addiction treatment, America’s workplaces will prosper.
 Design for Change Recovery in Lancaster, CA is dedicated to assisting in that endeavor.

 At Design for Change Recovery, we strive to reduce the effects of substance use on individuals, families, employers, and society.
 We do this by providing an innovative continuum of care with a focus on healing not only the individual but also helping family members understand their role in addiction and recovery.

-If you would like to know more about our programs and how we can help an employee or a loved one, contact us today for a confidential assessment.
+Learn more about our programs and how we can help an employee or a loved one.
+Contact us today for a confidential assessment.